kuritka/go-k8s-operator-binder/README.md

 Environment Variables or `map[string]string`.

-The great advantage of this library is its ease of use and the fact that it allows you to read the configuration from multiple sources without having to learn something new.
+The great advantage of this library is its ease of use and the fact that it allows you to read the configuration from multiple sources without having to learn other libs.
 A few keywords will make it much easier for you to perform basic operations like setting default values or forcing a value.

 ### K8s Binder